soulmachine/docker-images/code-server/README.md

 ## C++

+There are two C++ language servers: [ms-vscode.cpptools](https://github.com/microsoft/vscode-cpptools) from Microsoft and [clangd](https://clangd.llvm.org/) from the llvm team.

+If your project uses cmake or runs on Windows, go for ms-vscode.cpptools; if your project uses bazel, go for clangd.

 ### clangd

 Use `clangd` as the language server and accordingly the [vscode-clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) plugin as the IDE.
-Because `vscode-clangd` is more accurate than the official `vscode-cpptools` plugin from Microsoft and uses less memory.
+Because `vscode-clangd` is more accurate than the official `ms-vscode.cpptools` plugin from Microsoft and uses less memory.

 1. Install the [vscode-clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd)